Table of Contents

-I guess it could be said that this is actually my first leg of the Trans Siberian route with my 30 hour Beijing to Ulaan Batataar and my 36 hour Ulaan Bataar to Irkutsk journeys was strictly the Trans-Mongolian Express.
+I guess it could be said that this was actually my first leg of the Trans Siberian route with my 30 hour Beijing to Ulaan Batataar.
+Where my 36 hour Ulaan Bataar to Irkutsk journeys was strictly the Trans-Mongolian Express.

-After wandering around aimlessly I managed to stumble across my hostel, Dimitri the computer programming Russian hipster who owner the hostel hooked us up with maps, a great wifi connection (allowing me to write and post this, deal with advertisers etc) and some ideas on where to go.
+After wandering around aimlessly I managed to stumble across my hostel.
+Dimitri the computer programming Russian hipster who owner the hostel hooked us up with maps, a great wifi connection (allowing me to write and post this, deal with advertisers etc) and some ideas on where to go.

-Tsar Alexander the third:
+Tsar Alexander the Third Statue

+You’ll instantly feel like you’re in Russia from the second you check out the first sight.
 Right on the waterfront promenade is Alexander III standing loud and proud complete with the most awesome Russian beard.

-Our Lady of Kazan:
+Our Lady of Kazan Church in Irkutsk

-The brand new church is about a 45 minute walk from the Bogoyavlensky Cathedral but it’s absolutely the highlight of my time in Irkutsk.
+The brand new church is about a 45-minute walk from the Bogoyavlensky Cathedral but it’s absolutely the highlight of my time in Irkutsk.
 I’ve been dreaming about coming to Russia for year, and this orthodox Church confirmed every dream I’ve had about what Russian sights should look like, absolutely beautiful.

 The architecture and Soviet statutes everywhere!